temporalio/documentation/docs-src/tctl-next/batch/index.md

 ---
 id: index
-title: tctl batch-v2
+title: tctl batch
-sidebar_label: batch-v2
+sidebar_label: batch
 description: How to run a tctl batch command.
 A tctl batch command enables you to affect multiple existing Workflow Executions with a single command.
 tags:
   - tctl